loss due to medication is a real problem in today's world. That's

 However, many of the medications, when suspended, cause your hair to

 return to normal.
-But, it's up to you to talk to your doctor, if you have any
+It's up to you to talk to your doctor, if you have any

 of the conditions mentioned above, to see if the prescribed medication doesn't